-Emily was an artist, a gardener, an animal caretaker of all kinds and mostly unpopular in her time.
-Later on she camped in her “Elephant” and painted.
+Emily was an artist, a gardener, an animal caretaker of all kinds and most unpopular in her time.
+Later on, she camped in her “Elephant” and painted.
 This is where I have joined her.
-I too camp and paint.
+I to camp and paint.

 As much as I love her paintings…

 I love her writings more!